 Cloud computing increases collaboration by allowing all employees to synchronise to a single information source.
 It allows staff to work on documents and shared applications simultaneously or elect to follow colleagues and data sources to receive critical updates, automatically as they happen.
 A survey by Frost & Sullivan found that companies which invested in collaboration technology had a 400% return on investment.

-AWS has world-class, highly secure data centres that utilise state-of-the art electronic surveillance and multi-factor access control systems.
+Finpacific's infrastructure partner, Amazon Web Services (AWS) has world-class, highly secure data centres at major centres of the world including one in Sydney, that utilise state-of-the art electronic surveillance and multi-factor access control systems.
 Data centres are staffed 24x7 by trained security guards, and access is authorized strictly on a least privileged basis.

-Multiple geographic regions and Availability Zones allowing for confidence in the event of most failure modes, including natural disasters or system failures.
+Multiple geographic regions and Availability Zones including nomination to a particular zone (example , Australia) allowing for confidence in the event of most failure modes, including natural disasters or system failures.